AmanChourasia7/2D-Incompressible-Navier-Stokes-Solver/readme.md

-# 2D Incompressible Navier–Stokes Solver
+# 2D Incompressible Navier–Stokes Solver!

 A Python project that simulates 2D fluid flow using the projection method.
 It models classic lid-driven cavity flow and lets you explore how flow behavior changes with different parameters.